ADD CONDITION

 Pediatric Use

-When using this medication for children aged 2 years and older, you can apply it to the affected area up to 3 to 4 times a day.
-However, if your child is under 2 years old, it's important to consult a doctor before use.
+When using this medication for children aged 2 years and older, you can apply it to the affected area no more than 3 to 4 times a day.
+However, if your child is under 2 years old, it's important to consult a doctor before use to ensure safety and proper care.

-Always keep the medication out of reach of children.
+Always keep this medication out of reach of children.
 If your child accidentally swallows it, seek medical help or contact a Poison Control Center immediately.
-Your child's safety is a priority, so following these guidelines is essential.
+Your child's safety is the top priority, so following these guidelines is essential.

 Geriatric Use